rbaihis/rabbitmq-docum/README.md

       - Confirms successful message processing by consumers.
 Acknowledgments ensure that messages are reliably delivered and processed, preventing message loss and ensuring end-to-end message delivery guarantees.

+  - ### Persistent Messages
+    - **Definition:** A message marked as persistent is stored on disk by RabbitMQ, ensuring that it survives broker restarts.
+    - **Behavior:** When a persistent message is sent to a queue, RabbitMQ writes it to disk.
+This helps ensure that messages are not lost in case of a broker crash.
+    -
- - ## Persistence and Acknowledgment  (talking about the messages explicitly here )
+  - ### Persistence and Acknowledgment
+    - **Persistent Messages:**
+      - **Definition:** A message marked as persistent is stored on disk by RabbitMQ, ensuring that it survives broker restarts.
-    - **Persistent Messages:** Ensure messages are stored on disk and survive broker restarts.
+      - Ensure messages are stored on disk and survive broker restarts or crushes.
 Achieved by setting the `delivery_mode` to 2 when publishing messages.
   - **Acknowledgments:** Used to confirm message delivery.
 Consumers send an acknowledgment to RabbitMQ once they have     successfully processed a message.

- - ## Persistent Messages
-    - **Definition:** A message marked as persistent is stored on disk by RabbitMQ, ensuring that it survives broker restarts.
-    - **Behavior:** When a persistent message is sent to a queue, RabbitMQ writes it to disk.
-This helps ensure that messages are not lost in case of a broker crash.

- - ## Persistence and Acknowledgment Together
+ - ### Persistence and Acknowledgment (interaction)
   - **Interaction:** When a message is persistent and a consumer acknowledges it:
     - The message is stored on disk when it is placed in the queue.
     - Once the consumer processes the message and sends an acknowledgment, RabbitMQ can safely delete the message from the queue and   disk storage, knowing that it has been successfully processed.